bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/README.md

 At the moment, Bitcoin Javascript tutorials are still very scarce, but we believe it doesn't have to be this way.
 The following guide intends to address this problem.

+This guide is maintained on [GitHub](https://github.com/bitcoin-studio/Bitcoin-Programming-with-BitcoinJS) and available as a [GitBook](https://bitcoinjs-guide.bitcoin-studio.com)

 ## Requirements

 Having prior theoretical knowledge of the Bitcoin protocol will surely help, but we provide comprehensive explanation throughout this guide so it fits for beginners.